SUNY Canton OnLine

 Fall, 3 credits hours

-Prerequisites: junior level status, Forensic Photography and Laboratory (JUST 300) and Latent Prints and Impressions (JUST 301), or permission of instructor.
+Prerequisites: Forensic Photography (JUST 300), Latent Print and Impressions (JUST 301), and Investigative Interviews (JUST 303), or permission of instructor.

 JUST 410 CLANDESTINE GRAVES